py2ai/py2ai.github.io/_posts/2020-10-08-Pytesseract-easy-to-use-GUI-for-many-languages.md

 ---
+categories:
+- GUI tutorial series
+description: Making a GUI to extract text of various languages by using the trained model of the specific language
+featured-img: pyqt8
+keywords:
+- text
+- development
+- code
+- gui
+- image
+- python
+- tutorial
+- programming
 layout: post
+mathjax: true
 title: How to make an image to text converter GUI in Python
-categories: [GUI tutorial series]
-mathjax: true
-featured-img: pyqt8
-description: Making a GUI to extract text of various languages by using the trained model of the specific language
 ---

 Hello friends, here is the code for the new idea of making pytesseract based GUI for all languages in PyQt5.
 This tutorial is about creating a multi-language OCR GUI in PyQt5 in Python.
 We start from very basic GUI in the Qt designer.
 We have tested various languages for image to text extraction process of pytesseract.
 These languages are tested for OCR: